 Getting started: taking small steps towards the plant digital twin

 The journey towards the plant digital twin requires navigating complexity and a keen focus on acquiring needed capabilities.
 While an overly simplistic plant model may not yield the value a digital twin promises, taking an overly fast and broad approach can almost guarantee that you’ll get lost in the complexity.
-The good news is that by thinking big and defining an ambitious true north, starting small with agile bimodal projects, and scaling fast based on the learnings, it’s possible to see the shoreline beyond the rough waters of the plant digital twin.
+The good news is that by thinking big and defining an ambitious true north, starting small with agile bimodal projects,and scaling fast based on the learnings, it’s possible to see the shoreline beyond the rough waters of the plant digital twin.

 1. Start with a plant structure

 To get going, start with a functional structure.
-A plant’s functional structure is discipline-independent, hierarchical and breaks down the plant from the functional perspective.
+A plant’s engineering and functional structure is discipline-independent, hierarchical and breaks down the plant from the functional perspective.
 A plant structure includes plant processes, systems and equipment.